twonds/xmpps5/README.md

-== Hacking s5 to be remote controlled and shared via XMPP and Strophe.js ==
+<h1>Hacking s5 to be remote controlled and shared via XMPP and Strophe.js</h1>

 I was asked to give talks at two conferences recently.
 One talk was for POSSCON (http://posscon.org) and the other was for CREATESouth (http://createsouth.org).